tebeco/alexdarbyshire.com/content/posts/unplanned-downtime-opportunities/index.md

 - Adjust Proxmox backup settings
     - Opt-in to backups for new VMs, or
     - Set default backup to use suspend method, and explicitly set which machines need full stop backup
-- Using NVidia vGPU architecture instead of hardware passthrough which should allow for suspend type backups (hardware passthrough is largely a hangover from when the machine was used for now retired workloads)
+- Using Nvidia vGPU architecture instead of hardware passthrough which should allow for suspend type backups (hardware passthrough is largely a hangover from when the machine was used for now retired workloads)
 - Add check to pipeline confirming Vault is unsealed before patching deployments which rely on it
 - Create alerts which get sent to a human
     - Vault being sealed